edwardsaccharomyces/cscript/README.md

 which provide a rudamentary library of common functionality, again similar to python.
 Things like a simple "print()" function, string manipulation, and some other stuff.

+I call it cscript, as in scripting in C.

+Even thought I refer to it as a Just In Time compiler in the code, I understand that it isn't a proper JIT.
+It just checks if there is a gcc based statically compiled version of the code that has a time stamp greater than the input file, and compiles it if there isn't.
+Iterative coding edits are sped up in that code is compiled and run in a single command.
+Running an already compiled file is as fast as gcc -O2, which is pretty much the definition of fast.